vvzen/open-pipe/README.md

 ## Getting started

-NB: Install and use the `fish` shell if you want to use the CLIs.
+NB: Install and use the `fish` shell if you want to use the CLIs (https://fishshell.com)

 If using fish: `source openpipe/source_me.fish`.
 If using bash: `source openpipe/source_me.fish`.